Generic Surgical Sciences Examination (GSSE) Pass Rate 2026

 - Physiology and pathology covered too superficially; mechanistic understanding is required for the application-style questions.

-- Insufficient written practice under timed conditions; the exam rewards concise, structured answers.
+- Insufficient MCQ practice under timed conditions; the exam rewards rapid, accurate recall.

 - Leaving anatomy revision until the final weeks when consolidation requires months of repeated exposure.

-What resources does PRIMEX provide for the RACS General Surgical Science Examination?
+What resources does PRIMEX provide for the Generic Surgical Sciences Examination (GSSE)?

-PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the RACS General Surgical Science Examination.
+PRIMEX provides a curriculum-mapped question bank, AI-graded practice, and structured study resources for the Generic Surgical Sciences Examination (GSSE).
 Start with a 7-day free trial to access the full platform.